andrasq/node-klog/README.md

 Klog spools and transports newline terminated content to a remote location, useful for logs.
 Logs can be uploaded a line at a time or from the logfile, via the API or scripted with `curl -d @logfile`.
-Log lines are written to file under a mutex, so multiple simultaneous writes will not collide.
+Log lines are written to file under a mutex, so multiple simultaneous writers are handled correctly.

 For easy integration with app-side logging, a klog client is usable as the qlogger writer for spooling logs to a local journal then sending them to a remote log server: